hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 Your CSV contained duplicate keys or URLs.
 The tool automatically removes duplicates before applying.
 The reported count reflects what will land in the datagroup or URL category.
 No action needed.

 **"Failed to populate URL category"**
 The URL category was created but the API timed out while applying URLs.
-This can happen with very large URL categories (5,000+ entries).
+This can happen with very large URL categories (>10000 records).
 The category likely contains the data — verify in the GUI or by viewing it in the tool.
 If it is empty, retry using overwrite mode.
 If timeouts persist, increase `API_REQUEST_TIMEOUT` (bash) or `$script:API_TIMEOUT` (PowerShell) in the script header.
-Default is 60 seconds.
+The default is 60 seconds.

 ### Partition Issues